 Who doesn’t love the fresh taste of homemade jams and preserves?
-Or, the crispy crunch of a dill pickle straight out of the jar?
 Here are some tips and advice on HOME CANNING.

 HOME CANNING fresh fruits and vegetables is a wonderful way of enjoying seasonal produce throughout the year.
 Preparing food in this fashion is somewhat time-consuming, but the effort is well-worth it.
 Whether you’re pickling asparagus and fiddleheads or slow-cooking a jam of strawberries and peaches, your finished jars will end up filling the pantry with homemade goodness, ready to enjoy.